 Five key benefits of using a programme management approach:

 - Programme management has a top down approach which is beneficial to everyone in the chain as they are aware of their responsibilities and thus can work to full capacity.
-In practice this means that the programme can achive better untilisation of resources when comapared to isolated projects.
-For example we could divert resources from one project to another in order to maintin a delivery schedule.
+In practice this means that the programme can achieve better utilisation of resources when compared to isolated projects.
+For example we could divert resources from one project to another in order to maintain a delivery schedule.

 - Finally, programme management is more comfortable with risk than project management.
 This can be advantageous as it allows the risk to be spread strategically rather than on any individual project, thus reducing the potential for direct negative impact.
 It may be possible that a common cause risks applies to several projects and this risk is better managed at a programme level.
 So for example in our IT example it could be stakeholder resistance to change.
 The programme manager may have more influence over these types of risk.